-Exercise normal safety precautions in Hungary.
+- Exercise normal safety precautions in Hungary.
 Use common sense.
-Look out for suspicious behaviour, as you would in Australia.
+Look out for suspicious behaviour.
 Monitor the news and other sources for changes to local conditions.

 Entry and exit

-In other circumstances, you'll need to get a visa before you travel to Hungary.
+In other circumstances, you'll need to get a visa.

 Hungary has strengthened controls at its borders, particularly those with Serbia, Slovenia, Croatia, and Austria.
-Travellers may experience lengthy delays.
-Always carry your passport when crossing borders, even within the Schengen Zone.
-Make sure you get a legible entry stamp in your passport when you enter the Schengen area (including Hungary) for the first time.
+You may experience lengthy delays.
+Always carry your passport when crossing borders, even within the Schengen area.
+Ensure you get a legible entry stamp in your passport when you enter the Schengen area (including Hungary) for the first time.

 Avoid large groups in border areas and follow the advice of local authorities.

-Entry into Hungary can be refused if you have failed to pay a previous fine levied in Hungary.
-Contact the Embassy or Consulate of Hungary for guidance on paying any outstanding fines.
+Entry can be refused if you have failed to pay a previous fine issued in Hungary.
+Contact the Embassy or Consulate of Hungary for guidance on paying any outstanding fines before you travel.